chihlinwei/ArgentinaSSP126/tutorials/tute3.md

 [Maxent](https://www.rdocumentation.org/packages/dismo/versions/1.3-14/topics/maxent)
 are pretty simple.
 We only need a raster brick of predictors and coordinates of species occurrence to create a model.
-The historical and future species habitat suitability can then be [predicted](https://www.rdocumentation.org/packages/dismo/versions/1.3-14/topics/predict) using seafloor climate change data and the Maxent model.
+The historical and future species’ habitat suitability can be [predicted](https://www.rdocumentation.org/packages/dismo/versions/1.3-14/topics/predict) using seafloor climate change data and the Maxent model.
 As a demonstration, we will skip all other details, such as the model